lissue/advlanefinding/README.md

 ![alt text][image1]

-I also applied `cv2.warpPerspective()` to confirm it works as expected:
+I also applied `cv2.warpPerspective()` to confirm the perspective warping works as expected:

 ![alt text][image2]